streetdrone-home/SD-TwizyModel/streetdrone_model/sd_robot/README.md

 ### Launch
 The package includes three different world configurations built using the default Gazebo models.
-Every launch file automatically opens both Gazebo and rViz, using the configuration: `config/sd_twizy_rviz.rviz` To launch each world:
+Every launch file automatically opens both Gazebo and rViz, using the configuration: `config/sd_twizy_rviz.rviz` It also includes the launch file for the model description including solely the URDF `roslaunch sd_robot sd_twizy_demo.launch`
+To launch each world:

 ##### A. Default